Mechanical & Manufacturing Engineering

 Instron Model 1331 (Instron Servo Hydraulic Material Test System)

 This machine allows our students to test the strength of metals and plastics.
-The Instron tests how much force the material can withhold.
+The Instron tests how much force the material can withstand.
 An example of on-the-job application includes a vehicle suspension fatigue test to see how the materials are expected to hold up over time.

 858 Mini Bionix II Material Test System